How to build chords from scales

 Cmaj9: the root (C), major third (E), perfect fifth (G), major seventh (B), major ninth (D).

-If you wonder about names like major third, major fifth, perfect fifth and so on, this is terminology of different intervals.
+If you wonder about names such as major third, major fifth, perfect fifth, this is the terminology of different intervals.

 The lesson from this is partly that you can use the same intervals and creating chords in other keys based on that particular major scale.
 For example, from the D Major Scale the corresponding D, Dmaj7 and Dmaj9 chords can be built with the same intervals.

 All major seventh chords, for example, are built with a root, a major third, a perfect fifth and a major seventh.
 What differs is the tones depending on the scale.

 All of these uses A note as the root and thereupon more tones of the A Minor Scale: